cake-tech/cakewallet-guides/docs/tutorials/mobile-hardening.md

 ## Using InviZible Pro

-Run InviZible Pro with Tor turned on.
-Configure Cake Wallet with **your own clearnet** node.
+Use InviZible Pro for simultaneous encrypted DNS for clearnet + Tor for .onion connections.

+1. Install and run InviZible Pro
+2. Enable the toggles on Invizible's homescreen for `Hide IP with Tor` and `Protect DNS with DNSCRYPT` and tap `Start`.
+3. Open the Menu and select `Fast Settings`
+4. Turn on `Start on boot` toggles for DNSCrypt and Tor
+5. Turn off `Route all traffic through Tor`.
+If you leave this on, then all traffic will go through Tor and wallet syncing will be very slow.
+6. (Optional) Use the `Select DNSCrypt servers` setting (located just above the setting from #5) to change the preselected DNS server(s) to those of your choosing.

+Configuring Cake Wallet for use with Invizible

+1. Open "Menu > Connection and Sync"
+2. Add and select a Trusted Clearnet Node (recommended that you use your own node, or one where you personally know and trust the operator)
+3. Open "Menu > Privacy Settings" and ensure Tor only is selected for Fiat-api and Exchange

-This will send Tor/onion requests for the fiat and exchange APIs through Tor, while allowing clearnet connections for communicating with your own node.
+This will send Tor/onion requests for exchange rates and exchanges APIs through Tor, while allowing clearnet connections for communicating with your own node.

-We do not recommend sending transactions over the clearnet to someone else's node.
+We do not recommend sending transactions over the clearnet to someone else’s node.